lgalke/vec4ir/README.md

 As `vec4ir` is packaged as a python package, it can be installed by via `pip`:

-We provide a helper script to setup a new virtual environment.
-It can be invoked via `bash requirements.sh` to setup a new virtual environment `venv` in the current working directory.
-The newly created virtual environment has to be activated via `source venv/bin/activate` before performing the actual installation steps as described below.
+We provide a helper script to setup a new virtual environment and install all dependencies.
+It can be invoked via `bash requirements.sh`.
+For using the installed package later, you have to activate the virtual created environment via `source venv/bin/activate`.

+If a new virtual environment is not needed, you can install `vec4ir` manually:

 ``` sh
 pip install -e .